By Christine Mallar

-Cats can hop up onto other surfaces to follow the target to touch it – up to the couch and onto his cat tree and up to the mantle and back down to the couch and then to the floor.
+Cats can hop up onto other surfaces to follow the target to touch it – up to the couch and onto their cat tree and up to the mantle and back down to the couch and then to the floor.
 Exercise in disguise of fun tricks!

 Teach your pet to target a variety of objects and use it as a way to name them: “Touch ball” “Touch Frisbee” – make your dog have to think about which one you’re asking for once they’ve learned two of them.
 How many can she distinguish over time?
 They can learn to touch a colored sticker, and you can stick that to places in the house – a sticker on a drawer that’s slightly open has a dog targeting and learning to close the drawer, or the fridge, or turn on a light, etc. Lots of tricks are possible, and there might even be a few that are useful to you.